 Andrew Lasko, a Traverse City senior at Central Michigan University, was tapped as winner of the U.S. Rep. Vernon Ehlers Intern Award, named for the late Michigan congressman.
 Lasko interned with Rep. Jack O’Malley, and studies ecology, evolution and conservation.

 MSU has been honoring the life of an undergraduate science enthusiast who helped to pioneer internships in the Michigan Legislature for more than four decades.
 Daniel Rosenthal’s family founded the award after his death in 1977.
+Since then, Rosenthal winners have moved to successful careers in a variety of professions.
+See all winners here.

 Since then, the program’s been expanded with a series of workshops focused on legislative internship excellence.
 MSU’s Institute for Public Policy and Social Research hosts the program, including six workshops during the academic year, with James Madison College.
 Workshops alternate between sharing information on internship excellence and career opportunities.